rthuffman/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f5-observability-first/README.md

 This demo is designed to make that situation visible.

 It shows that once a case is routed as **F5 Observability & Diagnosability Integrity**, the first repair move changes from premature intervention to explicit visibility uplift.

 ---

+## Current notebook versions

+This folder currently preserves **two replay notebook versions**.

+### Recommended version

+- `demo_02_f5_observability_first_replay_v2.ipynb`

+This is the current recommended notebook for public reading, Colab use, and MVP presentation.

+It keeps the replay-first design, while adding:

+- clearer route summary
+- clearer before / after contrast
+- stronger teaching framing
+- better aligned shared-layer presentation

+### Original version

+- `demo_02_f5_observability_first_replay.ipynb`

+This version is intentionally retained.

+It remains part of the demo history and preserves the earlier first-pass MVP presentation.

+### Version rule

+The rule for this folder is simple:

+- **v1 is preserved**
+- **v2 is the recommended replay notebook**
+- replay-first remains the official design center for Demo 2

+---